Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud

-\textbf{Learn Normality of Packet Sizes:} We use counterfactual explanation to understand what sMaxPktSz and sMinPktSz combinations are considered relatively abnormal.
-We draw 10 random base flows from test dataset of 5 VIPs, vary sMaxPktSz and sMinPktSz in base flows from 0 to 512 bytes (the largest packet size we find in all training, threshold, validation and test flows in \autoref{tab:data_sum}) with a step size of 1 and watch for the change in base flows' errors.
+We study the normality our models learn for sMaxPktSz and sMinPktSz combinations with counterfactual explanation.
+We randomly draw 10 base flows from each of our 5 VIPs' test dataset, vary sMaxPktSz and sMinPktSz in base flows from 0 to 512 bytes (the largest packet size in our data) with a step size of 1 and watch how base flows' errors change.

-We find our models for the three VIPs from SR1 consistently consider base flows more abnormal when both sMaxPktSz and sMinPktSz are larger.
-We show reconstruction errors from one base flow from SR1VP1 as an example (\autoref{fig:range-pktsz-s1v1-loss}): this flow' reconstruction errors increases when sMaxPktSz and sMinPktSz both increase from 0 to 512, shown as the black and blue (indicating errors from near zero to about 0.5$\times$ threshold) on left bottom gradually becoming red and white on top right (indicating errors from about 1.5$\times$ threshold to about 2$\times$threshold).
-We find our model for SR2VP1 also consistently considers larger sMaxPktSz and sMinPktSz abnormal but not when they are both large (see \autoref{fig:range-pktsz-s2v1-loss} for reconstruction errors for one of its base flow).
-We show our model for SR3VP1 consistently considers base flows more abnormal when sMaxPktSz and sMinPktSz are both small (see \autoref{fig:range-pktsz-s3v1-loss} for reconstruction errors of one of its base flows).